knowmad411dev/MyBrain/Notes/Wisdom.md

 ## **Wisdom

-### **Definition**:

 Wisdom is the ability to judiciously apply knowledge in real-world situations.
-It involves [[Critical Thinking]], ethical reflection, and the foresight to consider the broader implications of decisions for the greater good.
+It involves Critical Thinking, ethical reflection, and the foresight to consider the broader implications of decisions for the greater good.

 ### **Key Characteristics**: